 The verbal reasoning section or "VR" section tests the student's ability to read and comprehend information and then answer questions about a written passage.
 All of the answers to the questions are based on the passage presented.
 The student's task is to interpret the information properly within the context of the passage itself.
 The best way to prepare for the VR section is to READ, READ, READ and have a long history of doing so.
 It doesn't matter what the subject matter is, reading comprehension develops with practice.
 It does not have to be science, it can be for pleasure and relaxation.
 Read on your own without having an assignment to do so, and if needed, take literature courses.

-Normally, the habit of reading, whether for information or pleasure, should develop early in life, certainly by high school, and continue through the college years.
-For the college premedical student, the choice of reading materials can supplement the student's knowledge of the profession by reading books about physician experiences and current issues in medicine by the habit of subscribing to and/or regular reading of a national newspaper such as The New York Times or USA Today in addition to at least one weekly magazine such as Time, Newsweek, or U.S. News and World Report.
-Premedical applicants should also become aware of medical policy articles appearing regularly in the New England Journal of Medicine and The Journal of the American Medical Association known commonly as JAMA.
-Also, more and more of these reading items are available on line without a subscription.
+Normally, the habit of reading, whether for information or pleasure, should develop early in life - certainly by high school - and continue throughout the college years.
+For the college pre-medical student, the choice of reading materials can supplement the student's knowledge of the profession by reading books about physician experiences and current issues in medicine by the habit of subscribing to and/or regular reading of a national newspaper such as The New York Times or USA Today, in addition to at least one weekly magazine such as Time, Newsweek, or U.S. News and World Report.
+Pre-medical applicants should also become aware of medical policy articles appearing regularly in the New England Journal of Medicine and The Journal of the American Medical Association, known commonly as JAMA.
+Also, more and more of these reading items are available online without a subscription.
 If needed, students should consider taking additional college literature courses where these skills can develop.

 The essay section will continue to require the writing of two essays and will be evaluated with a "letter score" of "J" through "T".

-Through written expression, the writing samples section (WS) assesses the abilities of the applicant: (1) to analyze the meaning, explain, or interpret a presented statement, often from a quotation, in the first several sentences, (2) to describe a specific example that qualifies the statement, being sure to explain how the basis of exception or qualification, and (3) to resolve the conflict between the presented statement and the contradiction(s) the student has described.
+Through written expression, the writing samples section (WS) assesses the abilities of the applicant: (1) to analyze the meaning, explain, or interpret a presented statement, often from a quotation, in the first several sentences; (2) to describe a specific example that qualifies the statement, being sure to explain how the basis of exception or qualification; and (3) to resolve the conflict between the presented statement and the contradiction(s) the student has described.
 The student's ability to effectively organize and communicate a theme-generated written discourse is being assessed.
 An essay for each of two topics is presented and the student has 30 minutes for each theme.
-The scores on the writing samples section range from "J", the lowest, to "T", the highest.
-The 50th percentile for those taking the MCAT is about "N".
-The 50th percentile for those students accepted into medical school is about "O".
+The scores on the writing samples section range from "J" (the lowest) to "T" (the highest).
+The 50th percentile for those taking the MCAT is about "N", and the 50th percentile for those students accepted into medical school is about "O".
 Medical schools report that they use the WS scores to varying degrees.
 Advisors often find it ironic that students do not recognize the importance of their writing and reading skills in presenting themselves as competitive applicants.
-Red flags appear in an advisor's mind when a student disparages their writing and speech courses that are required in general education.
+Red flags appear in an advisor's mind when students disparage their required general education writing and speech courses.

-Students routinely ask their premedical advisor how much the MCAT counts in the admission decision process.
+Students routinely ask their pre-medical advisors how much the MCAT counts in the admission decision process.
 This is a difficult question since a high or low MCAT score can have an extraordinary impact on an admission decision.
 Generally, most schools give the MCAT scores a value of 25-30% of the overall decision.
-Students need to remember this when self assessing their own qualifications that may be high in areas other than the MCAT scores.
+Students need to remember this when self-assessing their own qualifications that may be high in areas other than the MCAT scores.